vineethtw/personal/hike_recommendations.md

     https://www.komoot.com/tour/45129504

     This is not an easy hike, and ~~it may not be possible in winter~~ (it is!
-I did it this year).
-I did this hike in late April, and it's the best time to do this, because there's still snow capped mountains all around you, but the trail is relatively snow-free.
+I did it in winter 2018).
+I did this hike first in in late April 2018, and it's the best time to do this, because there's still snow capped mountains all around you, but the trail is relatively snow-free.
     This is a fantastic hike, and it includes a very long ridge walk.
 If you don't have a huge fear of heights, you could easily do it.
     But if you have vertigo, I would recommend against it.
     And the planned tour is long, really long.
-    The last part of the tour is by a river, through winding forest roads.
+    The last part of the tour (enroute to Ohlstadt) is by a river, through winding forest roads.

     _Tags_: Ridge Walk, Beautiful views, Long hike

-    _Refreshments / Huts_: Yes
+    _Refreshments / Huts_: Yes (2)

+    I chose the end to be Ohlstadt - because it is much easier for you to get a train back to Munich from there, when compared to Kochel.

 2. __Neuschwanstein from Sauling__